Caylee Hammack: Career

 Hammack hosted a Facebook event together with Ashley McBryde called CMT Next Women of Country Goes Live on April 7, 2020 and appeared on Country Outdoors LIVE special from Outdoor Channel on May 8.

-Her debut album If It Wasn’t For You was be released in August and contains 13 songs.
-She co-wrote 12 of them and wrote one by herself.
-The album features duets with Reba McEntire, Ashley McBryde, and Tenille Townes.
+Hammack's debut album, If It Wasn't for You, was released in August 2020.
+She wrote or co-wrote all 13 of the album's tracks.
+The album featured collaborations with Reba McEntire, Ashley McBryde, and Tenille Townes.

-On August 13 a new version of "On the Road Again" with Willie Nelson, Hammack, and nine other Academy of Country Music nominees was published as "On the Road Again (ACM Lifting Lives Edition)" with proceeds from downloads to benefit a COVID-19 fund from ACM.
+On August 13, a new version of "On the Road Again" with Willie Nelson, Hammack, and nine other Academy of Country Music nominees was published as "On the Road Again (ACM Lifting Lives Edition)" with proceeds from downloads to benefit a COVID-19 fund from ACM.

+Hammack performed as part of C2C: Country to Country 2020 on March 6, 2020, and had her debut performance in Europe, performing at the Verti music hall in Berlin.

+Hammack will release her second studio album, Bed of Roses, on March 7, 2025.
+It will be accompanied by the dual release of a book she co-authored with Carolyn Brown titled after the album.

 Influences

-Hammack cites Kacey Musgraves, David Bowie, Tom Waits as her influences in her adult life.
+Hammack cites Kacey Musgraves, David Bowie, and Tom Waits as influences in her adult life.

 Personal life

 In November 2020, Hammack purchased a home in Nashville that needed to be renovated.